AaliyahFranklin/Dashboard/README.md

 Uses Google Calendar api to fetch my current calendar events
 ## Smiskis!!
 Randomly displays a random smiski to brighten up the day
+##light/dark mode
+in the evening the ui will auto switch to dark mode